Hours of Operation 24/7/365

 General Overview

-Manchester is proud of our stellar reputation and the large number of referrals that we get from happy residents and their families and is happy to provide references upon request!
+Manchester is proud of our stellar reputation and the large number of referrals that we get from happy residents and their families, and is happy to provide references upon request!

 Manchester Living was founded in 2009 and currently has four residential care homes which are licensed by the State of Texas as ‘Type B, small.’
 Adam Lampert and Dean Krasovitsky, the owners, make frequent spontaneous visits to the houses to check on residents and staff and are actively involved in the daily details of management and upkeep of the houses and oversight of resident care issues.
 In this way, they get to know all of the residents and their families, which further contributes to the “family” feel that our residents rave about.
 We also have a Director of Nursing who visits our houses on a daily basis, offering oversight and training to our staff and visiting with residents and their families to ensure that everyone is receiving the very best level of care and attention possible.
 Our nurse also works closely with our residents’ physicians to ensure that our residents receive the best medical care in the comfort of our care homes.